 Appendix A has a detailed list of metrics for each intercept.
 This was created to allow for more tracking and monitoring of specific programs and practices at each intercept.
-Yolo County now has the ability to look at more nuanced and detailed measures of how the system is working.
+Sacramento County now can look at more nuanced and detailed measures of how the system is working.